kemenril/LoRaFox/README.md

 You may install the required libraries through the Arduino library manager.

 You will also want at least the Arduino ESP32 core.
+There are specific board models in here for the TTGO boards and for NodeMCU32S.
 Instructions for installing the core can be found here:

 https://github.com/espressif/arduino-esp32

 You may as well also install the Heltec board variant too.
 Instructions here:

 https://docs.heltec.cn/#/en/user_manual/how_to_install_esp32_Arduino

 ### Supported hardware: